israelmuca/wethos-test/README.md

 - No validation of `remove`; easy to make mistakes and erase something valuable
 - `Password` and `User` handle PATCH correctly
 - Link in header sends to /admin/dashboard but there's a mixin there to redirect if regular user to /home
+- No mobile menu, impossible to access projects on the phone